guilhermedossantos/First_Net_from_scratch/README.md

 # First_Net_from_scratch
-First neural netowork from scratch
+Buiding a neural networks from scratch